What to Consider When Buying Windows

 - Vinyl – A strong plastic material that is used for its durability, energy efficiency and ability to stand up to the elements.
 This material will never fade in color, flake, peel or rot.

-- Wood – Wood comes from trees that grow in a variety of species, such as fir, pine, mahogany or alder.
+- Wood – Wood in a variety of species, such as fir, pine, mahogany or alder.
 Each species has a range of characteristics, like grain, color and sap content, which contributes to its unique appearance.

 - Clad-Wood - Like a coat of armor, cladding is a strong layer of metal on wood, providing extra protection and low maintenance benefits with no exterior painting required.